miky-rola/shell/README.md

 # Rust Shell Implementation

 A lightweight, cross-platform shell implementation written in Rust.
-This shell provides basic command-line functionality with built-in commands and support for external commands, command history, and tab completion.
+This shell provides basic command-line functionality with built-in commands and support for external commands and command history.

 ## Features